- The Art of Manliness - http://www.artofmanliness.com -

 Below, we set out some guidelines so you can leave a social event with confidence and class.

 1. Know when to leave.
 No matter how smoothly you do it, it’s impossible to leave a social event politely if you exit at the wrong time.
 Even if you know the party is a disaster from the minute you walk in, you have to put in minimum cameo time.
 For a come and go kind of function, this minimum is about an hour.
 At a dinner party, this comes after the after-dinner coffee has been served.
 If you need to leave before these times for an important reason, tell the host or hostess as soon as you arrive.
 But generally, if you can’t make it for the minimum cameo time, it’s better not to come at all.
 It’s awkward to leave in the middle of dinner or to circle the room once before exiting back out the door.
-Your first and last impression will be one in the same, and not a very good one at that.
+Your first and last impression will be one and the same, and not a very good one at that.

 Once the minimum time has been met, either wait to make your exit as the party starts winding down or, if you’re having a terrible time, simply make the executive decision to get the heck out of dodge.